We charge for each photocopied document supplied. Our charges consist of a flat, "all-inclusive" fee per service type:

 - 1 chapter or part chapter from a book

 - A single piece of original legislation

-Items will normally be dispatched by email (dispatch by fax, courier or post available on request).
+Items will normally be dispatched by email to CLA licence holders.
+Dispatch by fax, courier or post available on request.

 Transaction charges are billed at the beginning of the following month and exclude VAT where applicable.